jwisemanca/biReports/webelements/readme.md

 3. Pass-through HTML needs to be activated in the SAP BI / BOBJ Enterprise environment.
 The steps to do this are [here](/webelements/admin/passthroughhtml.md).
 4. A User Guide (which is being updated) is available [here.](/webelements/webElements%20User%20Guide%20433.pdf)
 <br>

+The last version I built (for BI 4.1) while working at SAP's HANA Academy is [here.](https://github.com/saphanaacademy/biReports/tree/master/webelements) This version should also work with 4.2 and 4.3 but is not purpose built for 4.3.

 ![wepic](/webelements/admin/wem231015.png)
 <br><br>